AutoBodyShopNear.com vs RepairPal: Which Is Better for Finding a Body Shop?

 Trust is central in collision and cosmetic work.
 Bad body repairs can create long-term issues in panel alignment, paint match, corrosion resistance, and resale value.

-When using AutoBodyShopNear.com, a careful shopper should do extra checks:
+When using AutoBodyShopNear.com, do extra checks:

-• Ask about I-CAR or ASE-related credentials where relevant.
+• Ask about I-CAR or ASE-related credentials.

 • Ask whether OEM repair procedures are followed.